Alibag Real Estate

-The Kohli fisher folk, the Maratha admirality, the hindu agriculturists, the muslim horticulturists, the Siddis of Africa, the Portugese, the British all lay claim to parts of this region at some time or the other over the last millenia.
+The Kohli fisher people, the Maratha admirality, the hindu agriculturists, the muslim horticulturists, the Siddis of Africa, the Portugese, the British all make a case for parts of this area sooner or later or the other in the course of the last millenia.

-This amalgum has led to an interesting diversity and confluence of culture in this area.
-This is manifest in the architectural melange that is visible in the places of worship, the fortifications, the landscape and the residences.
+This amalgum has prompted an intriguing assorted variety and juncture of culture around there.
+This is show in the structural melange that is noticeable in the spots of love, the strongholds, the scene and the homes.

-Some of the more interesting examples have been listed in the verbal and pictoral essay that ensues.
+A portion of the all the more intriguing precedents have been recorded in the verbal and pictoral paper that follows.

 Sea Fortress of Colaba